N-Harish/sentiment_analysis_with_visualization/README.md

 ## How the app works
-* The app would take input in any language and output the sentiment of the sentence.
+* The app would take input in english language and output the sentiment of the sentence.
 Sentiment analysis is done in unsupervised wordlist based manner.
 * there is also a summarization route which would summarize the bunch of text in a concise way.
 The summarizer is created using gensim library.
 * for security, encryption of password using saltings and hashing techniques takes place before storing to firebase (database).
 * The application is developed using Flask framework